MattKetmo/moquet.net/_posts/2015-04-16-realtime-geolocation-tracking-firebase.markdown

 ## Introducing Locat.me

-By using such technology you can develop an Uber-like application every easily, they said.
+By using such technology you can develop an Uber-like application very easily, they said.
 I was eager to test it.
 Their admin dashboard is quite intuitive and the API is so simple that you can do powerful thing quickly.